 Are we friends?
 If not, then let’s connect now!
 In my side menu, you’ll find a couple ways of becoming my newest friend and I’ll be happy to return the favor.

 Please, feel free to follow me while I visit a few wonderful bloggers taking part in this wacky crazy A2Z challenge.
 I’ll see you tomorrow!

 #s-ART-urday project 2: Moon and tree images are my property.
-The bear in the right bottom corner was lifted from the web and thanks again to Obsidian Dawn for providing the cloud brush tools.
+I lifted the image of the bear in the right bottom corner from the web and thanks again to Obsidian Dawn for providing the cloud brush tools.

 The light at the end of this very long A2Z tunnel is shining.
 Can you see it, kittens and dawgs?
 Hallelujah, that sweet victory is almost mine (maybe yours, too)!

 This month, I preëmpted my routine posts, for the most part, to share my daily submissions to the largest Blogosphere party ever.
 I promise things will resume to normal next month.
 Meanwhile, I hope you’ll stick around to enjoy this morning’s #AprilA2Z fun!

 Vandross is new-to-me in name, but his voice is oh so familiar.
 You know how I am with placing an artist with his/her music.
 I really like his style and enjoyed listening to the below YouTube video while I composed this post.
 So, I invite you to minimize my blog in the background, click play, and listen to the soulful sound of today’s featured artist while you’re cruising the A2Z playing field this morning.